Seventh Ward Chicks: History

 The team was founded in 1922, and held its first practice on September 26.
 Every Evening reported, "Seventh Ward "Chicks" he'd a good practice last evening at which 40 candidates were present.
 The Chicks are prepared for the first battle when the Wilmington Football Association season opens.
 Manager Ferguson has a bright outlook for the Chicks this season.
 All uniforms have been ordered and will be ready on Thursday evening at which time a practice and stilt scrimmage will be held.
 All candidates are requested to report at the club room, 1705 Lincoln street, at 6.30 o'clock on Thursday evening."
 The team joined the Wilmington Football Association at their founding, and were one of four charter members.
-Other league teams included the Defiance Bulldogs, St. Mary's Cats, and Parskide.
+Other league teams included the Defiance Bulldogs, St. Mary's Cats, and Parkside.

 The Chicks played their first game against the Defiance Bulldogs, and were shutout 0–13.
 A game recap by The Morning News wrote, "Despite the midsummer temperature Saturday afternoon, Defiance and Seventh Ward battled in top form in the opening encounter of the Wilmington Football Association at Rockford Tower the Bulldogs defeating the Ferguson, combine, 13 to 0.
 More than a thousand lovers of the strenuous fan sport turned out to see the game.
 The bulldogs sent their first touchdown over in the first quarter.
 Walsh took Fegley's kick-o: on the 30-yard line and brought the pigskin back 25 yards before being downed.
 Steady backfield plunges and end runs brought the ball to the 20-yard line where Quinn fumbled the Seventh Warders taking possession of the ball.
 The Bulldogs defenset proved impregnable, forcing Fegley to kick, Gillespie taking his part on the 0-yard line.
 Walsh went around left end for 15 yards while a mixture of line plunges by Gillespie, Filliben and Quinn soon had the bail on the 3-yard line.
 Fllliben went over for the first touchdown of the 1922 season.
 Gillespie kicked the goal, the placement kick being used.
 Gillespie and Walsh featured for Defiance, both getting away with several excellent runs.
 Walsh also ran the team in an excellent manner.
 Jestwick and Hagan also played a clever game.
 Ross played a good defensive game for the "Chicks"; Buckley's run for 80 yards after catching a forward featured.
 Ferguson and Casey did most of the gaining for Seventh Ward."